XiangGao1102/FCDiffusion_code/README.md

 		</div>
 </div>

-Then, run the python script **training_data_prepare.py** to create the json file of the training dataset:
+Then, run the Python script **training_data_prepare.py** to create the json file of the training dataset:
 <pre><code>
 python training_data_prepare.py
 </code></pre>
 A json file **training_data.json** wil be created under the **datasets** folder.
 It records the image path and the text prompt of each image-text pair of the training set, and is used in the training process.

 # Download the required model
 Our model is based on the pretrained text-to-image latent diffusion model.
 Specifically, we use **Stable Diffusion v2-1-base** model in our method.
 Download the model checkpoint file **v2-1_512-ema-pruned.ckpt** [here](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/tree/main) and put it in the **models** folder of the project.
-Then, run the python script **tool_add_control_sd21.py** to create our initialized model:
+Then, run the Python script **tool_add_control_sd21.py** to create our initialized model:
 <pre><code>
 python tool_add_control_sd21.py ./models/v2-1_512-ema-pruned.ckpt ./models/FCDiffusion_ini.ckpt
 </code></pre>